junxit/us-congress-bills-115/metadata.md

 - 2017-06-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
 - 2017-06-06 — Senate amendment submitted
 - 2017-06-06 — The committee substitute agreed to by Unanimous Consent. (text: CR S3261-3266)
+- 2017-06-07 — Held at the desk.
+- 2017-06-07 — Message on Senate action sent to the House.
+- 2017-06-07 — Received in the House.
+- 2017-06-12 — Rules Committee Resolution H. Res.
+378 Reported to House.
+Rule provides for consideration of H.R.
+2581 and S. 1094.
+Rule provides for consideration of H.R.
+2581 and S. 1094, with 1 hour of general debate for each bill.
+Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on H.R.
+2581, and a motion to commit on S. 1094.
+Both measures will be considered read and are closed to amendments.
+- 2017-06-13 — Considered as unfinished business. (consideration: CR H4899)
+- 2017-06-13 — Considered under the provisions of rule H. Res.
+378. (consideration: CR H4884-4896)
+- 2017-06-13 — DEBATE - The House proceeded with one hour of debate on S. 1094.
+- 2017-06-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-13 — On passage Passed by the Yeas and Nays: 368 - 55 (Roll no. 307). (text: CR H4884-4889)
+- 2017-06-13 — POSTPONED PROCEEDINGS - At the conclusion of debate on S. 1094, the Chair put the question on passage and by voice vote announced that the ayes had prevailed.
+Mr. Roe (TN) demanded the yeas and nays, and the Chair postponed further proceedings on passage of S. 1094 until later in the legislative day.
+- 2017-06-13 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 368 - 55 (Roll no. 307).(text: CR H4884-4889)
+- 2017-06-13 — Rule H. Res.
+378 passed House.
+- 2017-06-13 — Rule provides for consideration of H.R.
+2581 and S. 1094, with 1 hour of general debate for each bill.
+Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on H.R.
+2581, and a motion to commit on S. 1094.
+Both measures will be considered read and are closed to amendments.
+- 2017-06-13 — The previous question was ordered pursuant to the rule. (consideration: CR H4896)
+- 2017-06-22 — Presented to President.
+- 2017-06-22 — Presented to President.
+- 2017-06-23 — Signed by President.
+- 2017-06-23 — Signed by President.